paul-hammant/tbd/content/short-lived-feature-branches/index.md

 go as far as to delete the short-lived feature branch.

 To recap: merges to the short-lived feature branch are allowed to bring it closer to HEAD of master (trunk).
-Merges to master (trunk) are allowed only as past of closing out the short-lived feature branch (and just before deleting) it.
+Merges to master (trunk) are allowed only as part of closing out the short-lived feature branch (and just before deleting) it.

 ## Two developers concurrently doing short-lived feature branches